Belgium organised its last local elections on 14 October 2012.

 The powers of the municipalities' in Belgium are quite broad.
 They make decisions that have a direct impact on our daily lives: the construction of roads and squares, parking policies, waste management, housing, education, culture, sport, security and much more.
 Some concrete examples.

 EU citizens are entitled to vote in local elections.
 Do you want a say in your municipality's future?
-Do not forget to register to vote before 31 July 2012.
+Then do not forget to register to vote for the local elections.

 EU citizens must meet four criteria: